 In March 2019, the FASB issued ASU 2019-01, "Leases (Topic 842): Codification Improvements" ("Topic 842") ("ASU 2019-01").
 These amendments align the guidance for fair value of the underlying asset by lessors that are not manufacturers or dealers in Topic 842 with that of existing guidance.
 As a result, the fair value of the underlying asset at lease commencement is its cost, reflecting any volume or trade discounts that may apply.
 However, if there has been a significant lapse of time between when the underlying asset is acquired and when the lease commences, the definition of fair value (in Topic 820, Fair Value Measurement) should be applied.
 (Issue 1).
 The ASU also requires lessors within the scope of Topic 942, Financial Services-Depository and Lending, to present all "principal payments received under leases" within investing activities.
 (Issue 2).
 Finally, the ASU exempts both lessees and lessors from having to provide certain interim disclosures in the fiscal year in which a company adopts the new leases standard.
 (Issue 3).
 The transition and effective date provisions apply to Issue 1 and Issue 2.
 They do not apply to Issue 3 because the amendments for that Issue are to the original transition requirements in Topic 842.
-The effective date of those amendments is for fiscal years beginning after December 15, 2019.
+ASU 2019-01 is effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
+Early application is permitted.
 The Company is currently evaluating ASU 2019-01 and its impact on its unaudited condensed consolidated financial statements and financial statement disclosures.